Bitcoin Diamond (BCD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bitcoin Diamond Historical Price

-According to the latest data gathered on Bitcoin Diamond live price page, the current price of Bitcoin Diamond is 0.04064514USD.
-The circulating supply of Bitcoin Diamond(BCD) is 188.16M BCD , giving it a market capitalization of $7.65M.
+According to the latest data gathered on Bitcoin Diamond live price page, the current price of Bitcoin Diamond is 0.03265328USD.
+The circulating supply of Bitcoin Diamond(BCD) is 188.16M BCD , giving it a market capitalization of $6.15M.

 The Bitcoin Diamond Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BCD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.